flarocca/file_server_challenge/README.md

 ## Running the Server

-it can be run isolated using one of the following alternatives:
+It can be run isolated using one of the following alternatives:

-1. `cargo run --bin server`
+1. `cargo run --bin file_server_server`
 2. `cd server && cargo run`

+Or using `docker-compose`:

-3. `docker-compose -p server up --build`
+1. `docker-compose -p server up --build`

 The server is exposed at `http://localhost:8080` if using the default configuration.
 OpenAPI documentation is available at `http://localhost:8080/apidoc/openapi.json`.